 Sutherland MF Meeting Reports 2018

 On 25th July the monitor farm meeting was held off site at Taldale Fosse courtesy of Donald MacDonald to give an insight into how technology can help improve the efficiency of the farm business.
 This included a Shearwell race, clipex fencing, drones and silostop wrap which are all practical, workable and affordable investments to any business.
-Some key questions about drones asked by the attendees are summarised here and the meeting report outlines the main points from the day.
+Some key questions about drones sked by the attendees are summarised here and the Civil Aviation drone code is here with NFU Mutual advice on drones here.

 The June 2018 meeting centred on grazing management with a presentation from Trevor Cook to highlight how best to make profit from grassland farming.

 Soil management was a key focus of the meeting in March 2018 which included digging a large soil pit and a presentation from Mark Hodkinson of Soils4Life on drainage.
 Mark made recommendations for the field based on its soil analysis and findings from the soil pit.
 Jason and Vic gave a farm update including ewe scanning results and their plans for spring management.

 The January meeting of the Sutherland Monitor Farm focussed on achieving lifestyle balance and succession planning with a workshop led by Heather Wildman of Saviour Associates.
 The Ballantynes gave a farm update which included an overview of the calf growth rates and their plans for the coming year, followed by a short visit to the farm in the afternoon to see some of the cattle.